RedFly Marketing LTD. Search Engine Marketing, SEO and PPC Management

 Unlike the Sitelinks in organic search, Ad Sitelinks gives you complete control over what links appear, giving you the opportunity to offer multiple landing pages to the user.
 Thus you can choose to provide text and links to other persuasive pages on your website.

 It is still the ad’s main Destination URL link that is taken into account when determining the landing page quality for individual ads.
-This enables you to utilize already successful AdWords campaigns to promote additional lower performing products or brand new products.
+This enables you to utilize already successful Google Ads campaigns to promote additional lower performing products or brand new products.
 However, Google suggests that you choose Sitelinks that are relevant for all your ads and search terms within your campaign, and to avoid attaching irrelevant links to your ads.
 As in the example below, the keyword “broadband” triggers the ad and the Sitelinks used all relate to broadband products that the company provide.

 Ad Sitelinks - one line of links below the ad text